Q&A with Shipra Mishra: 2025 Energy Policy Fellow

 What have you been working on during this legislative session?

-In Chairman Darby’s office, I’ve had the opportunity to learn, and work on energy policies across all sources.
-As Chair of the House Committee on Energy Resources, I worked on bills ranging from oil & gas well plugging, produced water, to hydrogen and geothermal.
-While on State Affairs, I worked on all energy and electricity related bills - some of my top bills to work on this session were our battery decommissioning bill, large load planning, interim rates, Senator Zaffirini's residential solar consumer protection bill that we carried in the house.
-I prepared legislative hearing summaries, drafted bill layouts and talking points, and participated in stakeholder engagement involving utilities, environmental groups, industry representatives, and state agencies.
-I contributed to the development and advancement of key energy bills related to geothermal energy, battery storage incentives, and transmission planning.
-I helped prepare hearing materials, drafted bill layouts and talking points, and met with the stakeholders.
-Being part of the policy process from research to committee hearing to the bills passing in the House and Senate floors was incredibly rewarding.
+In Chairman Darby’s office, I’ve had the opportunity to learn and work on energy policies across all energy sources.
+As Assistant Committee Clerk of the House Committee on Energy Resources, I reviewed bills on oil & gas well plugging, produced water, hydrogen, geothermal and more.
+As my boss sat on the State Affairs Committee, I worked on all energy and electricity-related bills, including our battery decommissioning bill, large load planning, interim rates, and residential solar consumer protection.
+I prepared legislative hearing summaries, drafted bill layouts (speeches) and talking points, and participated in stakeholder engagement involving utilities, environmental groups, industry representatives and state agencies.
+Being part of the policy process from research to committee hearing to the bills passing on the House and Senate floors was incredibly rewarding.

-On the State Affairs Committee I had the opportunity to learn about issues related to dispatchable generation, reliability standards, and transmission constraints.
-We worked hard on advancing the large load interconnection bill, which was an entirely new topic for me and I'm grateful for the deep-dive I got into the transmission and infrastructure related challenges of energy planning.
+Through the State Affairs Committee I had the opportunity to learn about issues related to dispatchable generation, reliability standards, and transmission constraints.
+I'm grateful for the deep-dive I got into the transmission and infrastructure related challenges of energy planning.
 What was really interesting to me was all the parallels I was able to draw between the energy policy landscape in Texas and the work I did back in India.
-While Texas is decades ahead in addressing the challenges that come with growing energy demand, grid infrastructure, and electrification, there are administrative, political, and technical challenges that remain similar across different jurisdictions.
+While Texas is decades ahead in addressing the challenges that come with growing energy demand, grid infrastructure, and electrification, there are administrative, political, and technical challenges that remain similar across these disparate jurisdictions.
+I’ve learned that energy policy isn’t just about megawatts, generation, and more electrons on the grid, it’s also about transmission planning, grid reliability, and consumer costs - people, priorities, and place; and again, every effort matters.

 Apart from all the energy policy work I did, navigating the Capitol itself was a fascinating learning curve.
-I was struck by how young the building is - so many 20-somethings with immense responsibilities.
+I was struck by how young the building is, full of kind 20-somethings with immense responsibilities.
 I was equally surprised by how seriously some members and staff approach learning.
-Most members I had the opportunity to interact with, especially on the Energy Resources Committee were always open to learning, thoughtful policy discussions - something that was a refreshing experience, making me hopeful that there are enough voices and proponents of sound, informed and bipartisan energy policy in Texas.
+Most Members I had the opportunity to interact with, especially on the Energy Resources Committee, were always open to thoughtful policy discussions.
+That was a refreshing experience: I’m now hopeful that there are truly some voices and proponents of sound, informed and bipartisan energy policy in Texas.
 Of course, politics shapes every conversation, but I also saw moments of thoughtful bipartisanship and rigorous debate - moments of policy over politics.

 What have been your most valuable takeaways so far?

-I'm fortunate that I got an opportunity to work with Representative Darby - who not only is a leadership voice in steering Texas' energy policy but is also an excellent statesman, always standing up for good public policy, and voicing his opinions beyond party affiliations.
+I'm fortunate that I got an opportunity to work with Representative Darby - who is not only a leader in partisanship-free Texas' energy policy but is also an excellent statesman.
 My biggest lesson from working with him was seeing the importance of principle-driven leadership.
 How staying grounded in facts, listening to all sides, and leading with integrity can earn respect and build lasting impact and relationships.
 These qualities, in turn, are what ultimately lead to good public policy, even in a deeply polarized environment.

-While a lot of our efforts had positive end results - many of our bills passed resulting in sound public policies; but several important bills died.
-This again was an important lesson - not all our efforts result in tangible, implementable policies/laws, but every effort is a step forward.
-I’ve learned that energy policy isn’t just about megawatts, generation, and more electrons on the grid, it’s also about transmission planning, grid reliability, and consumer costs - people, priorities, and place; and again, every effort matters.
+While many of our efforts had positive end results (passing, resulting in sound public policies), several bills died.
+This again was an important lesson: not all our efforts result in tangible, implementable laws, but every effort is a step forward.
 Texas, with its vast resources and independent spirit, is uniquely positioned to lead on clean energy, but it also struggles with legacy systems and political headwinds.
 One of the challenges this session, from an energy policy perspective, was that we were not only trying to pass sound energy policies focused on more generation, large load planning, transmission and grid, but also fighting against bad energy bills that would've been detrimental to specific industries.
 This fellowship gave me an opportunity to be a part of that balancing act.

 Looking ahead, what’s next for you?